prometheus/docs/content/blog/2023-03-21-stringlabel.md

 ### Why didn't you go for a feature flag that we can toggle?

-We considered using a feature flag, but it would require using something like interfaces, which would have a memory overhead that we try to avoid.
-Therefore, we decided to provide a separate release with these optimizations for those who are interested in testing and measuring the gains on their production architecture.
+We considered using a feature flag but it would have a memory overhead that was not worth it.
+Therefore, we decided to provide a separate release with these optimizations for those who are interested in testing and measuring the gains on their production environment.

 ### When will these optimizations be generally available?